bitcoin-sv/bitcoin-sv/README.md

 [Bitcoin SV](https://www.bitcoinsv.io)
 ===========

-This is an Alpha release, the purpose of which is to provide a preview of the code in response to requests from miners and pool operators.
-This is not intended to be a release candidate.
-Work is still in progress targeting a beta release for 1st week of September in line with the initial Bitcoin SV announcement.
+This is a Beta release, the purpose of which is to provide a preview of the code in response to requests from miners and pool operators.
+This release will undergo extensive testing before the final release in October.

 What is Bitcoin Cash?
 ---------------------